 - Custodial staff will conduct cleaning and disinfecting of all hallways, stairwells, doorknobs, water fountains, and bathrooms on an hourly basis beginning at 8:00am.
-Classrooms will be disinfected throughout the school day when the rooms are unoccupied and time permits. - If a classroom will be unoccupied during the school day for more than 40 minutes, the classroom teacher is to notify the facilities supervisor who will arrange for the custodial staff to enter the classroom for cleaning and disinfecting.
-After school has closed for the day, the custodial staff will begin daily cleaning and disinfecting of the buildings.

-✓ Additional disinfection after each area of the building has been cleaned, will be as follows:

-- Enviro Solutions: ES364 Neutral Disinfectant - o This neutral disinfectant is suitable for use in schools, hospitals, medical and dental offices, nursing homes, fitness facilities, and public restrooms.
+Classrooms will be disinfected throughout the school day when the rooms are unoccupied and time permits. - After school has closed for the day, the custodial staff will begin daily cleaning and disinfecting of the buildings. - ✓ Additional disinfection after each area of the building has been cleaned, will be as follows: - Enviro Solutions: ES364 Neutral Disinfectant - O This neutral disinfectant is suitable for use in schools, hospitals, medical and dental offices, nursing homes, fitness facilities, and public restrooms.
 It is a broad-spectrum antibacterial, virucide and fungicide.
-It is effective against COVID-19, Norovirus, Hepatitis B, Chlamydia psittaci, Herpes Simplex Type 1 & 2, MRSA, Influenza, and HIV-1 and a variety of other diseases or bugs. - o ES364 has a 5-minute dwell time for disinfecting. - It is EPA Registered

-• Brulin: BruTab 6S

-- BruTab 6S has demonstrated effectiveness against viruses on hard, non-porous surfaces and can be used against SARS-CoV-2 (COVID-19). - o It is a bleach alternative in effervescent tablet form. - 6S = Strong, Surface / User friendly, Stable, Sustainable, Simple and Smells clean.
-Effective against a broad range of microorganisms. - o EPA Registered applied to all areas/surfaces: Brulin BruTabs6S with Victory Sprayer.
+It is effective against COVID-19, Norovirus, Hepatitis B, Chlamydia psittaci, Herpes Simplex Type 1 & 2, MRSA, Influenza, and HIV-1 and a variety of other diseases or bugs. - o ES364 has a 5-minute dwell time for disinfecting. - o It is EPA Registered - Brulin: BruTab 6S - o BruTab 6S has demonstrated effectiveness against viruses on hard, non-porous surfaces and can be used against SARS-CoV-2 (COVID-19). - o It is a bleach alternative in effervescent tablet form. - 6S = Strong, Surface / User friendly, Stable, Sustainable, Simple and Smells clean.
+Effective against a broad range of microorganisms.